Frequently Asked Questions

 For rental properties we usually recommend laminex over poly for maintenance and durability as your tenants will never look after your home in the same way that you do.

 Another alternative is to have a mix of both as you can achieve a really nice designer look by combining the two together.
-See our Portfolio page for examples of melamine, poly and combination two-tone kitchens.
+See our Gallery page for examples of melamine, poly and combination two-tone kitchens.

 Custom cabinets are made to measure, meaning they come in whatever size they need to, to suit any kitchen design.

 All of our kitchens are fully custom designed and built to fit your space perfectly,

 A good stonemason skilled at joining, book matching and mixing precise glue colours will create joins that are less visible and blend in well with the stone colour.

 Layered joins offer greater corner strength but they are more noticeable than mitred edge joins, positioned in the middle of the flat surface.